sidanas22/lemon/notes/notes.md

  We are currently doing prefix and infix parsing ... what about postfix parsing? implement later

  - also learn about buffers in detail in golang

+ ### Potential Nitpicks/ Eventual Improvements:

+ - variable naming needs to be improved